Where our commitments, values, and causes merge.

 It has been six years since we started the company, but our commitment to Supporting Photographers remains unchanged: We are committed to designing great products that meet the ever-changing needs of photographers’ equipment.
 Our commitment to photographers is embodied not only in our products, but also in our customer service and our “No Rhetoric” product warranty.

 A company’s product is the tangible representation of their brand, since the product is what the customer experiences the most.
 Our products represent our commitment to photographers, which is one of the reasons why we use such high quality materials like YKK RC Fuse Zippers.
-And knowing that PVC is detrimental to the environment, since 2005 we have maintained a “No PVC” policy, the first of its kind in the camera bag industry.

 From a product design perspective, we believe that direct and unfiltered communication between the product designers and photographers is absolutely essential, without others in-between, such as product managers, sales or marketing people.
 And no politics.
 To borrow from the computer software industry, we have an “open source” perspective, which means that we allow people from outside the company to influence our design direction, such as our Design Board.
 We have created a company structure that allows for photographers to talk about their needs directly with our designers, eliminating the normal politics that are associated with product design.